-While search engines have been providing tools to try to make it easier for webmasters to have the pages of their sites indexed more easily, such as those found at Google Webmaster Tools, Yahoo Site Explorer, and Webmaster Center – Bing, none of the tools offered at any of those really address that problem.
+While search engines have been providing tools to try to make it easier for webmasters to have the pages of their sites indexed more easily, such as those found at Google Webmaster Tools, Yahoo Site Explorer, and Webmaster Center – Bing, none of the tools offered at any of those address that problem.

 A webmaster might help teach a web crawling program about the most effective way to crawl his or her web site, browsing the pages of the site in a certain order, filling out forms on the site, and interacting with the pages of the site in a manner intended by the webmaster.

 Those interactions could be captured to create rules for crawling the site by learning from those activities.
 The rules could then be used in the future by a web crawler to crawl the site.

-Manual Reviewers – Someone manually reviewing the content and structure of web pages to see if a search engine can more effectively improve how those pages are indexed by the search engine could set up rules for a crawling program to follow links in a logical manner or fill out search forms to best find relevant pages on sites.
+Manual Reviewers – Someone manually reviewing the content and structure of web pages to see if a search engine can more effectively improve how those pages are indexed by the search engine could set up rules for a crawling program to follow links logically or fill out search forms to best find relevant pages on sites.
 These are others who could be involved with user-assisted web crawlers.

 Content Subscribers – Programs like RSS feeds, and mashup tools can bring content from a site to someone interested in seeing it, without that person having to visit multiple web pages.

 If people interested in that content could train a program to crawl through forms found at places like job search sites or travel pages, or other websites that keep content behind forms, it could help them to have web content from a site automatically fetched and delivered to them.
 This is a third group that could help with user-assisted web crawlers.